Skip navigation links

 “Together, I believe we can make MSU a premiere institution that supports American Indian and Indigenous students, staff, faculty and Tribal Nations,” Arola said.
 “AIIS will continue to offer a high-quality minor and graduate certificate to support faculty engaging in teaching and research in Indigenous studies and to build toward greater collaborations and visibility across campus.”

-Arola is an active member of Educating Anishnaabe: Giving, Learning and Empowering, an Indigenous faculty-staff association at MSU, and currently serves as its vice president.
-She is also a co-principal investigator on a National Science Foundation grant focused on partnering with rural and Indigenous communities to enable them to achieve energy sovereignty, or the right to make their own decisions about energy implementation in their communities.
+Arola is an active member of Educating Anishnaabe: Giving, Learning and Empowering, an Indigenous faculty-staff association at MSU.
+She served as a co-principal investigator on a National Science Foundation grant focused on partnering with rural and Indigenous communities to enable them to achieve energy sovereignty, or the right to make their own decisions about energy implementation in their communities.
+Arola currently serves as co-principal investigator on the Anishinaabemowin portion of the Less Commonly Taught Languages grant funded by the Andrew W. Mellon Foundation.

 An undergraduate alumna of the University of Michigan, she received a bachelor’s degree in English and a master’s and doctorate in rhetoric and technical communication from Michigan Technological University.
 Prior to her work at MSU, Arola worked at Washington State University, where she directed the Digital Technology and Culture undergraduate program and served as director of graduate studies for the Department of English.